Hypothyroidism (Underactive Thyroid) Online

 A NewDoc GP can take a history of your symptoms, order a thyroid function test, review the results with you, and commence or adjust thyroid hormone replacement therapy if indicated.
 Thyroid hormone replacement is available on the PBS and can be prescribed via eScript.
 Dose titration usually happens over several follow-up consultations.

 Your GP can also arrange referrals to an endocrinologist for complex cases, and coordinate other relevant investigations such as cholesterol, ferritin, and vitamin D levels.
+Once stable on treatment, repeat prescriptions can often be managed via telehealth.

 When to see a GP